Carnival season is in full swing, and if you're contemplating indulging in a king cake this year, this guide is for you.

 5910 Washington Ave., Racine, (262) 504-7000

 If you’re looking for a king cake with Wisconsin flair, look no further than O&H Danish Bakery.
 Their king cake is a cream cheese kringle decorated in green, purple and gold and sold with three strands of beads, a plastic baby and a copy of the king cake story.
-The cakes can be picked up at one of the O&H stores or ordered online beginning Jan.
-8. Pricing for the kringles is $11 in-store or $25.99 plus shipping when ordered online.
+The cakes can be picked up at one of the O&H stores (available Feb.
+8-16) or ordered online (available now through Feb.
+19).
+Pricing for the kringles is $11.75 in-store or $27.99 plus shipping when ordered online.

 9. Simma’s Bakery

 817 N. 68th St., Wauwatosa, (414) 257-0998

 Simma’s bakery will be offering king cake in two flavors (chocolate chip cheese and raspberry cheese) for Fat Tuesday (Feb.
 16).
 The cakes must be pre-ordered on or before Saturday, Feb.
 13 for pick-up on the 13th.
 A very limited number of cakes will also be available in the bakery for purchase.
 Cost is $14.95 each (a plastic baby is included).

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
 Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
 She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.